scverse/scanpy/README.md

 Efficient tools for analyzing and simulating large-scale single-cell data that aim at an understanding of dynamic biological processes from snapshots of transcriptome or proteome.
 The draft [Wolf, Angerer & Theis (2017)](http://falexwolf.de/docs/scanpy.pdf) explains conceptual ideas of the package.
-Please, also cite the original literature referenced in [Tools](#tools) and throughout the package.
 Any comments are appreciated!

 ## Getting started <a id="getting_started"></a>